 Are you familiar with state and national laws regarding employees?
 (Worker’s comp, federal taxes, vacation pay, etc.)

 Several “yes” answers on questions 1 -5 indicated the business owner prefers an employee.
-However, there may be a few hurdles to overcome, if they have also answered “no” on questions 7 and 8.
+However, there may be a few hurdles to overcome if they have also answered “no” on questions 7 and 8.
 Any business owner venturing into the world of employee management needs to be well educated regarding applicable State and National employment and tax requirements.
 A good accountant can provide a wealth of information on these subjects.
-“I didn’t know” isn’t a good excuse and the fines for violating the requirements can be brutal.
+“I didn’t know” isn’t a good excuse, and the fines for violating the requirements can be brutal.

-More “no” than “yes” answers on questions 1-5 can indicate that an independent contractor or renter situation may be a best fit for a business.
+More “no” than “yes” answers on questions 1-5 indicate that an independent contractor or renter situation may be the best fit for a business.
 If the answer to number six is “yes,” the owner may want to lean toward renting.
 Independent contractors are just that, independent.
 There is no guarantee how much they will or will not work, so there is no guarantee how much income they will generate.